rust-lang/rust/text/0000-simd-infrastructure.md

 return [z[i0], z[i1], z[i2], ...]
 ```

 The indices `iN` have to be compile time constants.
+Out of bounds
+indices yield unspecified results.

 Similarly, intrinsics for inserting/extracting elements into/out of
 vectors are provided, to allow modelling the SIMD vectors as actual